MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Be sure to gather all relevant logs and metrics from the container, container host, and underlying cluster.
 Send the gathered logs and metrics to a unified data sink for further processing and analysis.

-- Store container images in [Azure Container Registry](https://azure.microsoft.com/services/container-registry) with [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across all regions.
+- Store container images in [Azure Container Registry](https://azure.microsoft.com/services/container-registry).
+Use [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across all regions.
 Enable [Microsoft Defender for container registries](/azure/security-center/defender-for-container-registries-introduction) to provide vulnerability scanning for container images.
 Make sure access to the registry is managed by Azure Active Directory (Azure AD).

 ## Container hosting and orchestration